nateshirley/digital-divide-2020/content/blog/hello-world/index.md

 I'm sure I'll write a lot more interesting things in the future.

+ographical location, governments can more strategically allocate funding and supplies for medical personnel, coronavirus tests, and PPE.
+Even endurin

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).